Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 ### Data Analysis and Visuals
 ![bar plot](https://github.com/Thoriso-Khutswane/PrivateImagesForAllRepos/blob/main/ExecutiveOverview.png)

-1. Created Dax Measures to calculate the number of critical vulnerabilities, number of remediated vulnerabilities, and remediation rate.
+1. In the dashboard above it is clear that , I created measures to calculate the number of critical vulnerabilities, number of remediated vulnerabilities, remediation rate,  mean time to remediate, created a new table(Assets) and an an extra column in all dimension table called (Asset Type).

  - Number of critical vulnerabilities:
 ```dax